 You’ve made it through the 28 Day Declutter Challenge, and things have been going along pretty smoothly since then.
 You’re making your bed everyday and for the most part, the sink is clear of dishes and the clutter is under control although there may be a few areas where it’s creeping back into your tranquil space.
 Now is the time to think about developing a system designed to keep your house clean.

 There are systems out there which schedule particular tasks on a certain day, or to concentrate on a particular room for a week out of the month.
 The system I advocate was elaborated by Sandra Felton in her book How Not To Be A Messie, which is out of print but might be available in the library.
-She also talks about her “Mount Vernon Method” in Winning the Clutter War available via my affiliate link at Amazon.
+She also talks about her “Mount Vernon Method” in Winning the Clutter War available from Amazon.

 Mrs Felton learned the cleaning crew at the Mount Vernon estate worked their way around a room, cleaning as they went.
 When it was time for the visitor’s tours to start, they stopped cleaning.
 The cleaners would pick up the job where they left off the next day.